-Long back in 2013, Google had announced the official beta for Image Extensions in AdWords.
+In 2013, Google announced the official beta for Image Extensions in AdWords.
 At that time, Google was allowing the Adwords advertisers to display related images along with the text ads.

 In the meantime, when Google was experimenting again and again with its image extension, but was unable to fix, Bing Ads bought its own version of image extension.
 But, the one that Bing Ads announced last year was applicable in search ads only on PCs and tablets, and not on smartphones.

-The new carousel feature of Google, for now, is available only on mobile.
+The new carousel feature of Google, for now, is available only on mobiles.
 However, Google has still not clarified the fact whether it will also be applicable on desktops or not.

 Google has always tried to figure out the searchers’ intent to find a visual content, with the help of the keyword that the searcher is putting.
-Image extensions will more likely to trigger those searches that can be explained better with the help of an image.
+Image extensions will more likely trigger those searches that can be explained better with the help of an image.

 Read also Instagram vs Facebook vs Twitter vs Snapchat: Which is Better for Business Marketing

 For example: If someone is searching with keyword “local car dealerships”, Google understands that the person is seeking for information and not image.
 But if someone is typing “luxury car designs”, it is clear that it can be better explained with an image or an illustration.
 So, in the second case, the image extension is expected to appear in Pay Per Click (PPC) ads.

 So, if you are trying to find out the new sitelink extensions on your mobile right now, but not getting it, then your keyword is not perfect for image extension.
-Change your keyword and try again, you will start getting AdWords Visual Sitelinks.
-You will definitely find images along with the text in sitelink extensions in mobile search ads.
+Change your keyword and you will start getting AdWords Visual Sitelinks.
+You will definitely find images along with the text in sitelink extensions in the mobile search ads.

 But, why are we focusing on visual sitelinks and spending so much time on it?
 How is it going to benefit us?